 Exercising intuitively can help nurture a healthier relationship with exercise and your body.
 I've always used the hashtag healthyhabits, and for me with many of my clients, that is what we are trying to create, a healthy relationship with exercise which becomes a healthy habit.
 It is self care.
 It is choosing to move your body for the sake of self care rather than self punishment.
 So when a client turns up for their PT session and just wants to stretch and do some core work... that's what we'll do, THAT is intuitive movement, that is them listening to their body, caring for their body and giving their body what it needs.
 I LOVE that.

 This blog post has been a bit of a brain dump, a bit of a ramble and I apologise.
 Exercise is my happy place, and these days I come at it from a different place, its no longer extrinsically motivated, it's all about how it makes me feel and should the day ever come that it's no longer enjoyable, I'll find another way to move my body that I enjoy.

-Side Note: I highly recommend the Train Happy Podcast by Tally Rye, I also have her book "Train Happy" winging its way to me.
+Side Note: I highly recommend the Train Happy Podcasts by Tally Rye, I also have her book "Train Happy" winging its way to me.